Coastal Cleanup Day 2019

 September 21 @ 9:00 am - 12:00 pm

 Heal the Bay is proud to be the official host of cleanup sites in Los Angeles County.
 It’s easy to participate.
 No special equipment or experience is necessary, and all are welcome!
+Check out all of the available cleanup sites in California and globally.

-The 30th Anniversary of Coastal Cleanup Day
+Our 30th Anniversary of Coastal Cleanup Day

 About Coastal Cleanup Day

-Coastal Cleanup Day is an international day of action to protect our oceans, watersheds, and wildlife from trash and debris.
+Coastal Cleanup Day is an international day of action to protect our oceans, watersheds and wildlife from trash and debris.
 This massive volunteering effort has an astounding impact on many of our local natural habitats and communities.
 Heal the Bay proudly coordinates cleanup locations in Los Angeles County in association with Ocean Conservancy and California Coastal Commission.

 Data from the annual Coastal Cleanup Day event points at single-use plastic pollution as a major local and global issue.
 Cigarette butts, plastic food wrappers, and plastic beverage bottles/caps remain the top items found by Coastal Cleanup Day volunteers.
 Other common items include plastic bags, plastic straws and stirrers, plastic take-out containers, plastic lids, and foam take-out containers.